What is the first thing that happens when you get your salary?

 - You can keep multiple prepaid sims to avoid roaming charges if you travel in different states.

-#3.
-Make Monthly Budget
+#70.
+Make A Monthly Budget

 - Child’s Education